-In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she was delighted to be working with her editor, Jennifer Enderlin, her agent Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.
+In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she was delighted to be working with her editor, Jennifer Enderlin, her agents Meg Ruley of the Jane Rotrosen Agency and Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.

 As the twenty-first century rolled around, Jenny began to experiment with collaborations beginning with Don’t Look Down, a romantic adventure novel written with Bob Mayer that put into practice everything she’d studied about the differences in the way men and women write fiction in that long ago (still unfinished) PhD dissertation.
 She went on to do two more collaborative romantic adventure novels with Bob–Agnes and the Hitman and Wild Ride–and collaborative paranormal novels with Eileen Dreyer and Anne Stuart–The Unfortunate Miss Fortunes–and with Anne Stuart and Lani Diane Rich–Dogs and Goddesses.
 In 2010, she returned to solo writing with Maybe This Time, her homage to The Turn of the Screw.

 For the next ten years, Jenny continued to write but had problems finishing the ten projects she was working on.
 In 2022, she turned to Bob Mayer and said, “For the love of God, get me to the end of a book.”
-From March to October of that year, they powered through not only Lavender’s Blue but also Rest in Pink and One in Vermillion.
-They are currently trying to recover from that insane pace but are already talking about a new series.
-Jenny is also currently working on revising a solo novel, The Devil in Nita Dodd.
-For current info on this and her other works in progress, check out her blog, Argh Ink, where it is evident that progress is being made.
+From March to October of that year, they powered through not only Lavender’s Blue but also the two sequels, Rest in Pink and One in Vermillion.
+They are currently trying to recover from that insane pace but are already working on a new series, beginning with Rocky Start, and continuing with Very Nice Funerals and The Honey Pot Plot.
+Jenny is also currently revising a solo novel, The Devil in Nita Dodd.
+For info on this and her other works in progress, check out her blog, Argh Ink, where she brags about the progress being made.